-- 5.1 The selection of varieties of common knowledge to be grown in the trial with the candidate varieties and the way in which these varieties are divided into groups to facilitate the assessment of distinctness are aided by the use of grouping characteristics. - 5.2 Grouping characteristics are those in which the documented states of expression, even where produced at different locations, can be used, either individually or in combination with other such characteristics: (a) to select varieties of common knowledge that can be excluded from the growing trial used for examination of distinctness; and (b) to organize the growing trial so that similar varieties are grouped together. - 5.3 The following have been agreed as useful grouping characteristics: - (a) Leaf blade: intensity of green colour (characteristic 7) - (b) Leaf blade: anthocyanin coloration (characteristic 11) - (c) Petiole: width (characteristic 14) - (d) Petiole: colour (characteristic 16) - 5.4 If other characteristics than those from the TP are used for the selection of varieties to be included into the growing trial, the EO shall inform the CPVO and seek the prior consent of the CPVO before using these characteristics.
+5.1 The selection of varieties of common knowledge to be grown in the trial with the candidate varieties and the way in which these varieties are divided into groups to facilitate the assessment of distinctness are aided by the use of grouping characteristics.

+- 5.2 Grouping characteristics are those in which the documented states of expression, even where produced at different locations, can be used, either individually or in combination with other such characteristics: (a) to select varieties of common knowledge that can be excluded from the growing trial used for examination of distinctness; and (b) to organize the growing trial so that similar varieties are grouped together. - 5.3 The following have been agreed as useful grouping characteristics:

+a) Petiole: length (characteristic 10)

+b) Petiole: type of cross section (characteristic 13)

+c) Petiole: ground colour of skin (characteristic 14)

+d) Petiole: colour of flesh (characteristic 20)

+5.4 If other characteristics than those from the TP are used for the selection of varieties to be included into the growing trial, the EO shall inform the CPVO and seek the prior consent of the CPVO before using these characteristics.